jpabadir/cosc-499-team-git-exercise/README.md

 Possible actions:

 A) Convert a given sum in USDs to CAD (at a pre-programmed rate); </br>
-- Within the class MainDriver's main method exist two methods for converting a user's numeric input from USD to CAD.
+MainDriver.java's main method contains two methods for converting a user's numeric input from USD to CAD.
 1) getNumericInput
 - Prompts the user to enter a value.
 If it is a number, that value will be returned, otherwise, the program will stop.
 2) convert